StrangeRanger/bash-style-guide/README.md

 ### Variable Declaration

 Unless exported, all variables should be lowercase.
-If a variable is being exported, it should be completely uppercase with `_` appended to the beginning of the variable.
+If a variable is being exported, it should be completely uppercase with `_` appended to the beginning of the variable and between each word.

 Don't use `let` or `readonly` to create variables. `declare` should *only* be used for associative arrays.  `local` should always be used in functions unless the variable is called outside of the function.